andrewcropper/mlj19-metaho/README.md

 This repository contains the code used in the experiments for the following paper:

-R. Morel, A. Cropper and L. Ong.
-Typed meta-interpretive learning of logic programs.

-# data description

-For each experiment, the experimental data are in the folders marked by the date they were run on.
-The folders suffixed '-results' contain the outputs of the system.
-The csv files prefixed by 'data-typed' contain the data collection for the typed experiments, likewise for the 'data-untyped' files for the untyped runs of the experiments.
-The '.table' files contain means and standard deviations.
-These files were generated from the csv files by the 'raw-data-to-plot-data.py' script.
+A. Cropper, R. Morel, and S. H. Muggleton - [Learning higher-order logic programs](http://andrewcropper.com/pubs/mlj19-metaho.pdf) - Machine learning

+# Stucture of the exprimental code

+The paper contains four experiments, corresponding to the four folders in this repo.
+Each folder for an experiment contains the subfolders `data`, `programs` and `results`, which contain the experimental data used for the paper.
+The `runner.py` file was used to generete this data.
+The `data` subfolder contains the examples used to learn from as well as the testing data.
+The `programs` subfolder contains the programs learned by the different algorithms.
+The `results` subfolder contains the outcome for running the learned programs on the testing data.

 # Rerunning the experiments

-Each subfolder in the experiments directory contains a 'run.bash' script which runs the respective experiment.
-The ASP experiments are in the sub-folders named 'asp'.
+Each subfolder in the experiments directory contains a 'runner.py' script which runs the respective experiment.
+Upon running this script to completion some statistics on average accuracy and running times will be printed.
+The `runner.py` files contain a number of parameters that can be set, e.g. to only run experiment for Prolog or just with ASP.

 To run the Prolog experiments a Prolog interpreter is needed.
 As the experiments were run on 'SWI-Prolog', this is recommended interpreter.
 The ASP experiments require the [hexlite](https://github.com/hexhex/hexlite) ASP solver.

-Contact rolf.morel@cs.ox.ac.uk with any queries.
+Contact andrew.cropper@cs.ox.ac.uk with any queries.

-# Online appendix for HEXMIL<sub>T</sub> encoding

-The file `appendix-HEXMIL_T-encoding.tx` contains the full encoding for typed HEXMIL.